Read This First

 Prompt 4: Provide an example of a moral hazard that is based only on information asymetry.

-The central claim is this: An example of a moral hazard based purely on information asymmetry involves the lending process between banks and borrowers.
+In plain terms: An example of a moral hazard based purely on information asymmetry involves the lending process between banks and borrowers.

 This middle step carries forward perverse incentives.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 A borrower applies for a loan to start a new business venture.
 The borrower is fully aware of the high-risk nature of the venture and their own precarious financial situation, which significantly increases the likelihood of default.
 However, they present a more optimistic and less risky profile to the bank, omitting crucial details about potential challenges and overestimating revenue projections.